aarodrigues/blockchain_notary_solidity/README.md

 ### Tools

-This project was build on linux operational system using the following tools:
+This project was built on linux operating system using the following tools:

 * NodeJS v10.15.1
 * NPM 6.9.0